hacdias/hacdias.com/content/posts/2020/03/31/march-sunset-night/index.md

 photos:
   - url: image:2020-03-31-sunset-tree
     title: A Tree in the Sunset
+    alt: The dark silhouette of a leafy tree against an orange and blue gradient sky at sunset
     width: 3000
     height: 2000
   - url: image:2020-03-31-sunset
     title: Sunset
+    alt: The silhouette of a small church with a bell tower and a tree against a deep blue and orange twilight sky
     width: 3000
     height: 2000
   - url: image:2020-03-31-night-sky
     title: Night Sky
+    alt: A starry night sky with thousands of stars scattered across a deep blue background, hinting at the Milky Way
     width: 3000
     height: 2000
   - url: image:2020-03-31-hometown-oopsie
     title: A Mistake
+    alt: Abstract long-exposure photo with bright yellow streaks of light over a blurred reddish background
     width: 3000
     height: 2000
 categories: